 Policy Details CREATEVM The job should create a one-time use virtual machine for the job to run on.
 Any virtual machines created by the job are destroyed when the job is finished.
 If specified, the job itself must request an OS so an appropriate virtual machine can be provisioned.
-REQUIREVM States that the job should run only on virtual machines that already exist.
+REQUIREPM States that the job should run only on physical machines.

-If the HIDEVIRTUALNODES parameter is configured with a value of TRANSPARENT, jobs are given a default policy of REQUIREVM.
+If the HIDEVIRTUALNODES parameter is configured with a value of TRANSPARENT, jobs are given a default policy of CREATEVM.
 These defaults can be overridden by using the extension resource VMUSAGE or by setting the policy via a job template.
 An example of both is given below.